What is Barcode Scanner?

 Scan barcodes using multithreading in C#

-multi-threading barcode reading in C#, barcode scanner library can execute multiple barcode scanning and
+By leveraging multi-threading barcode reading in C#, barcode scanner library can execute multiple barcode scanning and

 processing tasks simultaneously, making barcode scanning faster and more efficient.